 The distinction is largely a question of size: think of your master data as the subset of big data that you already have your mind around.
 According to John Case of IBM this is probably already in a structured format and available to share.
 He goes on to present a cogent case for using this as a peg point around which to systematise the rest.
-This is because the average organization already has master data recording customers’ and prospects’ behaviour.
+This is because the average organisation already has master data recording customers’ and prospects’ behaviour.

 Do I Still Need My Master Data?

 Yes you do, because real people created it with the benefit of human insight.
 Retain it as a separate set.
 Then compare it with the results of big data processing for even richer insights.
 Two heads are better that one and that goes for data processing too.

 Adding data via location-aware devices like smartphones and tablets is adding a new dimension to customer information.
 We now know where they were when they made the enquiry or punched in the information.
 Use this geo-location data to hone the way you interact with customers and service their accounts.
 Do not phone a customer who makes decisions at work when they are at home.